Elect the Dead: Marketing and touring

-An Elect the Dead tour commenced October 12, 2007 at Chicago's Vic Theater.
-Tankian cautioned fans this production featured a new band, Flying Cunts of Chaos (a.k.a.
-The F.C.C.), which was not promoting the System of a Down.
+An Elect the Dead tour commenced October 12, 2007, at Chicago's Vic Theater.
+Tankian cautioned fans this production featured a new band, Flying Cunts of Chaos (a.k.a. the F.C.C.), which was not promoting the System of a Down.

 In 2009, Tankian did a symphonic tour with an orchestra in order to perform symphonic renditions of most of the songs from Elect the Dead.
-A recording of this tour titled Elect the Dead Symphony was released February 23, 2010 in the US.
+A recording of this tour titled Elect the Dead Symphony was released on February 23, 2010, in the US.